Wellington Point

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wellington Point has 44 active public transport stops offering a mix of train and bus services.
-These stops are served by 29 different routes that together facilitate 1,856 weekly passenger trips.
-The area's transport accessibility is rated good, with residents on average located 238 meters from the nearest stop.
+These stops are served by 29 individual routes, collectively facilitating 1,856 weekly passenger trips.
+Transport accessibility is rated good with residents typically located 238 meters from the nearest stop.
+As primarily residential, most commutes are outward-bound.
+Cars remain dominant at 90%, with trains used by 6%.
+Vehicle ownership averages 1.8 per dwelling, above regional average.

-Service frequency averages 265 trips per day across all routes, equating to approximately 42 weekly trips per individual stop.
+In 2021 Census data (possibly influenced by COVID-19 conditions), 21% of residents worked from home.
+Service frequency averages 265 trips daily across all routes, equating to approximately 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport